Home / publications / commentaries /

 We also do not consider costs to individual asylum seekers, which a full social cost-benefit analysis would include.

-Under the Rwanda deal, the UK government provides fixed-cost development funding to Rwanda, as well as per-person development payments, and per-person processing and integration payments (Table 1).
+Under the Rwanda deal, the UK government provided fixed-cost development funding to Rwanda, as well as per-person development payments, and per-person processing and integration costs (Table 2).

-According to an investigation by the National Audit Office (NAO), the development funding comprises a fixed cost of £370 million, plus an additional £120 million once 300 people are relocated to Rwanda.
-An additional £20,000 will be paid to the development fund for each person that is relocated.
+According to an investigation by the National Audit Office (NAO), the development funding would have comprised a fixed cost of £370 million, plus an additional £120 million once 300 people had been relocated to Rwanda.
+Nobody had been sent to Rwanda by the time the policy was cancelled.
+An additional £20,000 was due to be paid to the development fund for each person relocated.

-In addition to payments into Rwanda’s development fund, the Home Office will send per-person payments to Rwanda to cover asylum processing, operational costs, and an integration package for each relocated person.
-The integration package includes accommodation, food, education, language training, and professional development.
-These payments last up to five years and total £150,874 per person.
+In addition to payments into Rwanda’s development fund, the Home Office would have sent per-person payments to Rwanda to cover asylum processing, operational costs, and an integration package for each relocated person.
+The integration package included accommodation, food, education, language training, and professional development.
+These payments would have lasted up to five years and totalled £150,874 per person.

-The NAO’s report does not include wider costs of implementing the Illegal Migration Act, such as providing additional detention capacity to hold people before they are relocated.
+The NAO’s report did not include wider costs of implementing the Illegal Migration Act, such as providing additional detention capacity to hold people before they are relocated.

 Summary of the Rwanda policy’s financial implications